-Disables all unsolicited status messages, except power on (12H) and ticket printed (ACK = 06H).
+Disables all unsolicited status messages, except power on (12H), ticket printed (ACK = 06H) and low paper (0FH).
 X-ON and XOFF will still be sent, but only to indicate buffer full/empty status.
 NOTE: When the printer is in an error state, it will only respond to <S92> status requests.
 All other data and status requests will be deleted until the printer returns to an error-free condition.